mimvoid/hellwal/README.md

 ```

 You can get any generated color between 0-15 values.
-By writing '.' after keyword you can specify type: hex or rgb.
-If you havent specify this output of template will be in hex.
+By writing '.' after keyword you can specify the type: hex or rgb.
+Otherwise, the template output will be in hex.

 ### Available color template formats: